 Interest-only mortgages differ from standard mortgages in the way they are repaid.
-Traditional repayment mortgages have repayments that include both the interest and a small proportion of the loan.
-Interest-only mortgages, on the other hand, repay only the interest from the loan for the duration of the term, so at the end, you still owe the amount you borrowed and need to have a way of repaying it.
+Traditional repayment mortgages have repayments that include both the interest and a small proportion of the principal.
+Interest-only mortgages, on the other hand, repay only the interest on the loan for the term.
+While you make interest-only repayments you won’t be reducing your debt, and need to have another way of repaying what you borrowed.

 - Lower repayments.
 With an interest-only mortgage, you’ll have lower repayments compared to a comparable principal and interest loan.

 - Market risk.
 There is higher risk than you have with repayment deals because you need to find a way of repaying your loan at the end of the term, which is usually an investment.
 Even if you plan to sell the property to repay the loan, the property’s value may have fallen, leaving you with not enough to cover the debt.

 I have a few more questions about interest-only mortgages

 UK house prices: Expert predictions

 We look at what is happening with UK house prices, including expert predictions for the future and whether there will be a market crash.